Latest Articles

 JDSSI 2024, 2(4), 53-71; https://doi.org/10.59528/ms.jdssi2024.1221a27 - December 21, 2024

 Abstract: The Coloane area in Macau attracts many tourists every year because of the rich historical heritage preserved there; however, finding adequate tourism routes and support facilities remains challenging.
 Using the official tourism routes of the Coloane area, this paper creates a user journey map on the basis of field research and user interviews, identifies all the contact points, categorizes their needs according to the Kano model, and finally optimizes the current Coloane travel route.
-In this research, the findings indicate that tourists are most concerned about rest and shade spaces, transportation station locations and scenic activity experiences when they visit the Coloane area.
+In this research, the findings indicate that tourists are most concerned about rest and shade spaces, transportation station locations, and scenic activity experiences when they visit the Coloane area.
 The results of this study are expected to provide value for improving the tourism service experience in the Macau Coloane area.